 I got involved in demining in 1994 while working as a (mostly volunteer) technician and scribe for a development charity based in the engineering department of the University of Warwick, UK.
 The charity worked on developing appropriate technology for transfer to developing countries and I had spent several years working with them on low-tech rural water supply systems.
 Unlike most starting in demining, I was already over forty and not looking for a career.
 After a trip to Mozambique to look at the demining being conducted in Maputo Province, I wrote a paper in which I identified three needs which the 'appropriate technology' charity could try to address.
 These were face and eye protection, blast resistant hand tools, and a small machine to cut undergrowth in advance of the deminers.

 I contacted the two British demining charities, Mines Advisory Group (MAG) and HALO Trust, speaking to Rae McGrath and the late Colin Mitchell.
-For MAG, Rae came and gave the University group an introduction - showing a range of mines - and for HALO, Colin spent a couple of hours being charmingly rude as he emphasised the need to get out and be a deminer myself.
+For MAG, Rae came and gave the University group an introduction - showing a range of mines - and for HALO, Colin spent a couple of hours being charmingly rude as he emphasised the need to get out and be a deminer myself (Colin had charisma, which excused a lot).
 Both were surprisingly patient and helpful and I am pleased to count Rae as a friend today.
 They both advised that I should talk to the actual deminers, not the 'experts' in charge, and get the deminers to teach me what they did.
 This has worked and while I have rarely shared a language with the deminers, they have taught me their methods and then let me show them the way that others work.
 Inspired by Rae and Colin but still woefully ignorant about the blast forces involved with high explosives, I made a range of equipment which I then blast tested with the British 'Territorial Army' on Salisbury Plain (thank you retired Brigadier John Hooper).
 My early work on body armour is described in the first parts of this page.
 My early work on visors and face protection is covered in the first parts of this page.
 And my work on safer hand tools is covered on this page.
 My work with area preparation machines is covered here.
 I recommend visiting those pages before carrying on here.

 After my first blast tests, the University group were offered two days of training by the British army at Minley Manor.
 This training was limited to lying shoulder to shoulder prodding with bayonets, and soldier spot-the-tripwire games.
 David Hewitson (ex-HALO Trust) turned up to tell us this was not relevant to humanitarian demining.
 He was a submariner so the army tried to wind him up but that was water off a diver's back.
 Thank you David Hewitson.
 The training was a good introduction to the way that military demining differs from humanitarian demining and a preparation for the ignorance of those ex-army 'experts' who have often failed to appreciate my approach.